Verizon Is Having a Massive Outage Right Now

 Yesterday’s Wordle answer

 Yesterday’s Wordle was easier.
-The hint was "you'll find this in both a grocery store and a theater” and the answer contained five common letters.
+The hint was "part of a phrase expressing appreciation” and the answer contained four common letters and one somewhat common letter.

 A primer on Wordle basics